badubko/CD_export_for_PXE/README.md

     Version:  $VERSION
-    This script will do all the operations needed to enable PXE boot of an iso image of a bootable linux cd  passed as the first argument.
+    This script will do all the operations needed to enable PXE boot from an iso image of a bootable linux cd,  passed as the first argument.

     1- After performing various checks, it will add it to ${FSTAB} using as the mount point a  "Fantasy Name" either passed as a second argument or created from the name of the iso image.
-    If not mounted already, the image is mounted afterwards.
+    If the iso image is not  already mounted, it is mounted.

     2- After performing various checks, the mount point is added to ${EXPORTS} and exported.